 - Do not overexert yourself while diving.
 Keep a relaxed pace, do not rush, and remember to have fun.

-- Check your SPG regularly, and communicate with your buddy when it's time to turn the dive.
+- Check your SPG regularly, and communicate with your buddy or dive professional when it's time to turn the dive.

 - Never associate gas consumption with skill.
 Making your tank of gas last longer than someone else’s tank does not make you a better diver than that person.